Security Whitepaper

 8. File System & Path Safety

-None(never crash the monitor).
-State file version fields are validated. - Session ID encoding: Fleet session IDs in dashboard API routes are passed through
+- Session ID encoding: Fleet session IDs in dashboard API routes are passed through

 encodeURIComponent()to prevent path injection.